psychemedia/island-storynotes/henry_smith_contributions.md

 The following poem has been printed in 'The Gentleman's Magazine' (1863), appended to a brief memoir I gave of the writer, my cousin, Mrs. Moncrieff.
 It was composed and written for this Glossary on her death-bed, at the Bride of Earn, near Perth.
 Mrs. Moncrieff was born at Wroxall, three or four miles distant from Landguard, our birth-place; and there she lived until her marriage.
 The poem contains some words which were not in my brother's list; and of these two or three may have been almost obsolete by the time my brother, considerably her junior, entered upon the duties of the farm.
 The poem has merit beyond its dialectic interest; and has justly been admired.
 The late Mr. Albert Way called it "charming;" and urged me to reprint it.

-TO DO

 A DREAM OF THE ISLE OF WIGHT.

-"I dreampt of thee, Yectis, and thine, as of yore: Joy thou in thy change, while mine I deplore.
-My dream was of seeking for emmets again, For my pheasants, in nooks made soft by the rain.
-I was climbing the shoot at the side of the butt; The path by a founder of hummock was shut.
-So I lopped o'er the fence to the ramshackled shed, Where cattle was foddered, and mud calves were fed.
-For good cowed milk, thought I, this will do; But the kittle was empty; the cows were assue.
-A man in a corner, in smock frock and Strogs, Lolled, lazily sorting the mores and the logs; For he grubbed like a want; one source of his pelf, Being, trapping the heaving blind roamer himself: A larapping fellow, a native I'll vouch By his hybrid gait, twixt a lounge and a slouch.
-He was dunch as a plock; and fully as dull; Then, inwardly grumbling, he handled a zull Which he wistfully tighted from right hand to left; And then declined meddling because of the heft
+"I dreampt of thee, Vectis, and thine, as of yore:
+Joy thou in thy change, while mine I deplore.
+My dream was of seeking for emmets again,
+For my pheasants, in nooks made soft by the rain.
+I was climbing the shoot at the side of the butt;
+The path by a founder of hummock was shut.
+So I lopped o'er the fence to the ramshackled shed,
+Where cattle was foddered, and mud calves were fed.
+For good cowed milk, thought I, this will do;
+But the kittle was empty; the cows were assue.
+A man in a corner, in smock frock and strogs,
+Lolled, lazily sorting the mores and the logs;
+For he grubbed like a want; one source of his pelf,
+Being, trapping the heaving blind roamer himself:
+A larapping fellow, a native I'll vouch
+By his hybrid gait, twixt a lounge and a slouch.
+He was dunch as a plock; and fully as dull;
+Then, inwardly grumbling, he handled a zull
+Which he wistfully tighted from right hand to left;
+And then declined meddling because of the heft.
 From a neighbour's small bargain, a plot of few Ings
 He cultures as garden, and as freehold hugs;
-Where too, among greens, small fruits, and rucls,
+Where too, among greens, small fruits, and ruds,
 A wire stops the hare, as nibbling she scuds.
 Out thence the fleet comer never will go;
-But wait, in close covert, the thuckster's ' So, ho.
+But wait, in close covert, the thuckster's 'So, ho.'
 The cur at his heel can larger game harry,
 A lank scaithy whelp, trained to fetch and to carry.
 As he skulks through the copses for sparods and ledgers,
 Which he stealthily sells to thatchers and hedgers.
 He, with the long yawn of habitual delay,
 Said, - 'Tell me aneuse the time of the day;
-The duck's coming on; I'll be off in astore,^
+The duck's coming on; I'll be off in astore,
 The fry will be burnt, though 'twas swimming galore:
 My Gimmer's at market; one calf she will sell,
 Eeserving the lebb, pluck, and haslet as well.